-Figure 8.
+Figure 9.
 The dose curve coordinate system.

-5.3.10 Setup imaging device coordinate systems
+5.3.11 Setup imager coordinate systems

-Setup imaging devices are in RayStation described by the X-ray image receptor coordinate system.
-It is fixed in relation to the setup imaging device.
+Setup imagers are in RayStation described by the X-ray image receptor coordinate system.
+It is fixed in relation to the setup imager.
 The orientation of the X-ray image receptor coordinate system relative to the IEC fixed coordinate system is described using three rotations.

-The first rotation is a gantry rotation about the y-axis of the fixed coordinate system, described in section 5.3.2 The gantry coordinate system on page 105.
+The first rotation is a gantry rotation about the y-axis of the fixed coordinate system, described in section 5.3.2 The gantry coordinate system on page 108.

 Note: The rotation is not necessarily a rotation of the treatment gantry, but a rotation about the y-axis of the fixed coordinate system.
-Setup imaging devices only support IEC gantry rotations.
+Setup imagers only support IEC gantry rotations.

-The second coordinate system, the gantry pitch coordinate system (Figure 9), has the gantry coordinate system as its mother system and is a rotation about the x-axis of the gantry coordinate system.
+The second coordinate system, the gantry pitch coordinate system (Figure 10), has the gantry coordinate system as its mother system and is a rotation about the x-axis of the gantry coordinate system.
 When the gantry pitch angle is zero, the gantry pitch coordinate system coincides with the gantry coordinate system.
 The positive rotation direction is clockwise when viewed from the origin along the positive x-axis of the gantry coordinate system.
 Sr is the imager radiation source.